Family, Property & Business Law Firm of Best Lawyers in Karachi, Islamabad & Lahore, Pakistan

-On request, we can arrange for a Nikah Khawan to accompany you if you need to perform Nikah in another neighboring area.
-If you take him to another area, he must remain at your side the entire day.
+On request, we can arrange for a Nikah Khawan to accompany you if you need to perform Nikah in another neighbouring area.
+If you take him to some other area/town/village, you have to bear his fee for the entire day.

-As of March 2015, Right Law Associates has 2 Nikah Khawans in Karachi, 1 Nikah Khawan in Islamabad, and 1 Nikah Khawan in Rawalpindi.
-A total of five Nikah Khawans work in Karachi, two in Islamabad, and three in Rawalpindi.
+From March 2015, Right Law Associates has three Sunni and one Shia Nikah Khawans in Karachi, three Sunni and one Shia Nikah Khawan in Islamabad, and two Nikah Khawan (they are also Nikah Registrars) in Rawalpindi.
+We have a Nikah Registrar in Lahore also.

-We provide our services not only in Karachi, Islamabad, and Rawalpindi but also in their surrounding suburbs.
-By simply contacting us and booking a qualified Nikah, you can have your Nikah performed for as little as Rs.10,000-15,000.
+We provide our services not only in Karachi, Lahore, Islamabad, and Rawalpindi but also in their surrounding suburbs.
+By simply contacting us and booking a qualified Nikah Khawan, you can have your Nikah performed for as little as Rs.10,000-15,000.

 You will be met by a Khawan/Qazi at the appropriate time.
 Our Nikah Khawans are all registered Nikah Khawans (Qazi).